SQream/sqream_docs/reference/cli/multi_platform_cli.rst

      - Changes the mode of operation to multi-command, non-interactive.
 Use this argument to run a sequence of statements from an external file and immediately exit.
    * - ``--host``
      - ``127.0.0.1``
-     - Address of the SQream DB worker.
+     - Address of the SQreamDB worker.
    * - ``--port``
      - ``5000``
      - Sets the connection port.